tinacms/tinacms-site/content/docs/nextjs/adding-backends.md

 ## Hooking up the Frontend

-All that's left is to configiure the CMS to consume the git API that now runs on the backend.
+All that's left is to configure the CMS to consume the git API that now runs on the backend.
 We can do this easily with the `GitClient` class from the `@tinacms/git-client` package.
 To get started, install the package:

 ```
 npm install @tinacms/git-client